adrianmoye/ket/README.md

 * `<value> := get ["-n" <namespace>] <resource type>`: This provides an ordered list of all of the matching resources.
 Optionally provide `"-n" $namespace`.
+* `<value> := create <yaml>`: Creates a resource according to a yaml definition.
+Returns nil on failure.
+Returns the object on success.
+* `<value> := update <yaml>`: Updates a resource according to a yaml definition.
+Returns nil on failure.
+Returns the object on success.
 * `render <name> <template text>`: This will render a sub template, with some value you've acquired with other queries, returning a string.